SmartMusic at NCS/STA

 To Get Started

-- visit the visit the download page on smartmusic.com and download the application onto each computer you plan to use.
-Once you're up an running, you'll only be using the application, not the website.
+- Visit the visit the download page on smartmusic.com and download the application onto any internet-connected computer you plan to use.
+Their website is informational, but the application is what you'll be working with.The application works on PCs, Macs and iPads.
+External speakers are ideal but not required.

 Now that you're up and running, Mr. Wood will be able to send you assignments that you can complete within SmartMusic, and you can always use it to practice sight-reading, scales, and more.